osousa/livematrix/README.md

 ## 🛠️ How does it work?

-There would be many ways of doing a live chat, for example, we could allow each visitor to create a Matrix account, but people might not want to go through that.
+There would be many ways of doing a live chat, for example, we could create a Matrix account for each visitor using an SDK that allows this on the browser.
 You could also use your own homeserver and [allow guests](https://spec.matrix.org/latest/client-server-api/#guest-access) .
 Why your own?
 Because most homeservers disallow guests.

-The next best bet is for you to create a new Matrix account and all visitor's chats will be mediated by it.
+The next best bet, and subjectively less cumbersome, is for you to create a new Matrix account and all visitor's chats will be mediated by it.
 Each new conversation is a new room.
 When a visitor starts a chat he/she needs to introduce their name, surname and email.
 If Melissa Brandon starts a chat, you'll receive an invitation on your personal account to join a room of the name `#Melissa_Brandon4212353:Matrix.org`

 # 📗 How to use